Changes in Auth0 Management APIv2 Tokens

 To generate the token, the Management API required access to your Global Client Secret (used to sign the token).
 This is information that should not be exposed to web browsers.

 Furthermore, the API Explorer has no way to do authorization.
 This means that if a user could log in and access the API Explorer, they could generate a token with any scope, even if they were not allowed to have that scope.

 The new implementation does not pose such risks.
 Once you perform the initial configuration, you can get a token either by visiting the Auth0 Dashboard, or by making a simple

 However, with regards to the manual process, we do understand that changing screens is not always the best user experience, so we are looking into ways to make the new flow more intuitive.

-With the previous flow, the tokens never expired.
-With the new flow, all Management APIv2 Tokens expire by default after 24 hours.
+With the previous flow, tokens never expired.
+With the new flow, all Management APIv2 tokens expire by default after 24 hours.

 Why this changed

 Having a token that never expires can be very risky, in case an attacker gets hold of it.
-If the token expires within a few hours the attacker has only a small window to access your protected resources.
+If the token expires within a few hours, the attacker has only a small window of time in which to access your protected resources.

-To get a token, you should follow only the process described in Access Tokens for the Management API.
+To get a token, you should follow only the process described in Management API Access Tokens.